tokyosheep/CEPUnitTest/readme.md

 ## How to develop it

-I developed test environment like Jest(I mentioned again, it'll be like Jest but I'm not a professtional for coding, and just I need simple test environment)
+I developed test environment like Jest(I mentioned again, it'll be just like Jest but I'm not a professtional for coding, and just I need simple test environment)

 I use three class below

-1.Description
+1. Description
-2.Test
+2. Test
-3.Result(expect)
+3. Result(expect)

 you can expect how do these classes play thier role. like Description plays its role like this.